Vietnam: Urbanisation

 A study also shows that rural-to-urban area migrants have a higher standard of living than both non-migrants in rural areas and non-migrants in urban areas.
 This results in changes to economic structures.
 In 1985, agriculture made up 37.2% of Vietnam's GDP; in 2008, that number had declined to 18.5%.
 In 1985, industry made up only 26.2% of Vietnam's GDP; by 2008, that number had increased to 43.2%.
 Urbanisation also helps to improve basic services, which increase people's standards of living.
 Access to electricity grew from 14% of total households with electricity in 1993 to above 96% in 2009.
 In terms of access to fresh water, data from 65 utility companies show that only 12% of households in the area covered by them had access to the water network in 2002; by 2007, more than 70% of the population was connected.
 Though urbanisation has many benefits, it has some drawbacks since it creates more traffic, and air and water pollution.

 Many Vietnamese use mopeds for transportation, since they are relatively cheap and easy to operate.
 Their large numbers have been known to cause traffic congestion and air pollution in Vietnam.
 In the capital city alone, the number of mopeds increased from 0.5 million in 2001 to 4.7 million in 2013.
 With rapid development, factories have sprung up which indirectly pollute the air and water, for example, in the 2016 Vietnam marine life disaster.
 The government is intervening and attempting solutions to decrease air pollution by decreasing the number of motorcycles while increasing public transportation.
 It has introduced more regulations for waste handling.
 The amount of solid waste generated in urban areas of Vietnam has increased by more than 200% from 2003 to 2008.
 Industrial solid waste accounted for 181% of that increase.
 One of the government's efforts includes attempting to promote campaigns that encourage locals to sort household waste, since waste sorting is still not practised by most of Vietnamese society.

 Languages

-The national language of the country is Vietnamese, a tonal Vietic language in the Austroasiatic language family (Mon–Khmer), which is spoken by the majority of the population.
-Vietnam's minority groups speak a variety of languages, including: Tày, Mường, Cham, Khmer, Chinese, Nùng, and Hmong.
+The national language of the country is Vietnamese, a tonal Vietic language in the Austroasiatic language family, which is spoken by the majority of the population.
+Vietnam's minority groups speak a variety of languages, including: Tày, Nùng, Mường, Cham, Khmer, Chinese (largely Cantonese, Teochew, and Hakka), and Hmong.
 The Montagnard peoples of the Central Highlands also speak many distinct languages, some belonging to the Austroasiatic and others to the Malayo-Polynesian language families.
 In recent years, a number of sign languages have developed in the major cities.